M4V: Multimodal Mamba for Efficient Text-to-Video Generation

-we decouple the information flow into 2D spatial scans and 1D \textit{temporal autoregressive} processing, drawing inspiration from the recent autoregressive video generation baseline, PyramidFlow~\cite{jin2024pyramidal}.
-To address the second limitation of Mamba, we introduce the MM-Token Re-Composition strategy to enable bi-directional fusion of multi-modal information, thereby improving text-video information alignment~\cite{esser2024sd3}.
-As shown in Figure~\ref{fig:flops}, our Mamba-based model significantly reduces computational FLOPs, particularly in longer video generation scenarios.
-Furthermore, since autoregressive prediction is prone to deteriorate in latter frames, we propose a reward-based fine-tuning approach to further enhance the visual quality of the generated video frames.
+In this paper, we address these two limitations by proposing a unified design that leverages Mamba for generating high-fidelity videos from text inputs, results in the MultiModal Diffusion Mamba (MM-DiM) block.
+Specifically, to model the 3D video distribution, we decouple the information flow into 2D spatial scans and 1D temporal processing, leveraging the autoregressive and unidirectional nature of videos along the temporal dimension.
+This decoupling enables us to seamlessly exploit the advantages of Mamba without increasing architectural complexity.
+To address the second limitation of Mamba, we introduce a MultiModal Token Re-Composition (MM-Token Re-Composition) strategy before the SSMs.
+Specifically, to enable multimodal fusion of text and 3D visual information, both text and visual tokens are re-arranged, allowing each modality to perceive global information through hidden states within SSMs.

+As a result, our proposed model, named \textbf{M4V}, significantly reduces computational FLOPs, particularly in long video generation scenarios, highlighting the advantages of adopting the Mamba structure for this challenging task, as shown in Figure~\ref{fig:flops}.
+In our experiments, we provide a comprehensive analysis of the model design, demonstrating the potential of Mamba for efficient T2V generation.
+Additionally, we find that our design generalizes well across base architectures, and also achieving state-of-the-art performance.

-Our core contributions are as follows: (1) We introduce M4V, a Mamba-based framework for text-to-video generation that produces high-quality videos while significantly reducing computational overhead.
-(2) We overcome Mamba's limitations in complex text-to-video generation by designing the MM-DiM block, which enables effective multi-modal integration and spatiotemporal modeling.
-(3) A reward-based fine-tuning strategy is further introduced in autoregressive video generation.
-(4) Comprehensive analysis of design choices is performed, demonstrating the efficiency, effectiveness and significance of our approach.
+Our core contributions are as follows: (1) We introduce M4V, a Mamba-based framework for efficient T2V generation that significantly reduces computational overhead while maintaining the ability to generate high-quality videos.
+(2) By designing the MultiModal Diffusion Mamba (MM-DiM) block, which enables unified and effective multimodal integration and spatiotemporal modeling, we successfully overcome Mamba's limitations in complex T2V generation.
+(3) We provide a comprehensive analysis of architectural design choices, demonstrating M4V's efficiency, reasonability and also generalizability across different base architectures.